Andy-J-marshall/stanningley-bowls/README.md

 ## Pre-requisites

+Install:

--   Install git
+-   git
--   Install GH CLI:
+-   NodeJS
+-   python 3
-    -   `brew install gh`
+-   optional: GH CLI (e.g. on macOS, run: `brew install gh`)

+GitHub repo setup:

+-   `settings/actions` - grant Workflow permissions read/write access, and optionally allow GH Actions to create PRs.
+-   `settings/pages` - add the custom domain here.
-    -   Run: `gh auth login` and login to GitHub
+-   To deploy from your machine, you may need to run `gh auth login` and login to GitHub (this is required for the scripts to create PRs).
--   Install NodeJS
--   Install python 3

 # WEB APPLICATION